senlin/multilingual-comments/README.md

 ### Where are the Settings?

-Yes, the plugin transforms Simplified Chinese slugs into pinyin.

-### Does Pinyin Slugs work with Traditional Chinese characters?

 You can stop looking, there are no settings.
 This plugin works out of the box.

 ### Why is the plugin showing an error message after activation?